nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

                 <...>
 ```

-The example above shows a scenario of owner mode without consuming cell.
-This
+The example above shows a scenario of owner mode without consuming the owner's cell.
-transaction can be valid even without any input cell.
 The `<owner lock script
 hash 1>` is the same as blake160 hash of `<owner script 1>`.
 We can implement an
 extension script as `<owner script 1>` which has same functionality to
 [secp256k1/blake160 lock